2022 Major League Baseball postseason: (AL1) Houston Astros vs. (NL6) Philadelphia Phillies

 However, their lead would not hold.
 Game 4 was the most memorable contest of the series.
 In their Game 4 victory, the Astros made MLB history, as Cristian Javier, Bryan Abreu, Rafael Montero, and Ryan Pressly pitched the first combined no-hitter in World Series history.
-It was the first World Series no-hitter since Don Larsen's perfect game for the Yankees in the 1956 World Series, and the first postseason no-hitter since 2010, when Roy Halladay threw a no-hitter for the Phillies in Game 1 of the NLDS.
+It was the first World Series no-hitter since Don Larsen's perfect game for the Yankees in the 1956 World Series, and the first postseason no-hitter since 2010, when Roy Halladay threw a no-hitter for the Phillies in Game 1 of the NLDS (which also occurred at the Phillies’ home stadium, Citizens Bank Park).

 In Game 5, the Astros held off a late rally by the Phillies to win by one run and take a 3–2 series lead headed back to Houston, giving Justin Verlander his first victory in a World Series game after previously losing six.
 In Game 6, the Phillies struck first in the top of the sixth, when Kyle Schwarber hit a solo home run.
 However, the Astros responded in the bottom of the inning, as Yordan Alvarez hit a three-run home run to put the Astros in the lead for good, and then Christian Vázquez hit an RBI single to score Bregman.
 The Astros then closed out the series in the top of the ninth.

 The Astros became the first team to win the World Series at home since the Boston Red Sox in 2013 (The Dodgers won as the home team in 2020, but that was played at a neutral site due to the COVID-19 pandemic).
 Rookie Jeremy Peña was named World Series MVP.